 “One of the values that I think men in particular have to pass on is the value of empathy.
 Not sympathy, empathy.
 And what that means is standing in somebody else’s shoes, being able to look through their eyes.”
 Barack Obama

 Empathy – being able to feel sorry for someone else’s troubles – is a basic ingredient for good mental health.
 However, sometimes, when irony is involved, empathy might turn to ambivalence.
-For example, you will naturally feel empathy when you see or hear about a house going up in flames, but you might even crack a smile if the house in question is the fire department.
+For example, you will naturally feel empathy when you see or hear about a building going up in flames, but you might even crack a smile if the building in question is the fire department.
 (Of course that would happen only if no one was injured, right?)

 We recently had voice quality issues in our corporate telephony system.
 Now that might happen in any organization, but when it happens in AudioCodes, the company which has become the hallmark of HD VoIP, that’s ironic.

 Our IT guys brought their usual armour to battle and started taking on the packet loss with Wireshark (network protocol analyser), upgrading this and downgrading that.
 Then they started looking at the AudioCodes products on the VoIP network; scrutinizing the latest IP phone firmware, restarting the SBCs, disconnecting the MGW.
 And still, they couldn’t find anything to help pinpoint the problem.

 After a week or so, one of my colleagues placed a call and couldn’t stand the noise on the line.
 Naturally, he cut short the call as cellular SP has “trained” us to do over the past two decades.
 And since he is the Product Manager for AudioCodes Management Solutions, he decided to try troubleshooting the problem on his own (15 years in R&D can come handy sometimes), using the AudioCodes Session Experience Manager.